vinicius-martinez/ocp-snmp-demo/README.md

 ```
 oc expose dc ocp-snmp-demo --type=LoadBalancer --name=ocp-snmp-demo-ingress --protocol="UDP" --port=1062
 ```
-*notice that we're exposing port 1062 which is the default port used by snmp-trap receiver.Thus, if you change it don't forget to update this expose with the correct one*
+*notice that we're exposing port 1062 which is the default port used by snmp-trap receiver.Thus, if you change it don't forget to update this command with the correct one*
 - Take note of the *NodePort* by running:
 ```
 oc export svc ocp-snmp-demo-ingress